Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Grothendieck-Witt groups of dg categories

-DG categories are categories enriched in (the closed symmetric monoidal category of) dg $\bk$-modules.
-The category of small dg-categories is therefore canonically closed symmetric monoidal \cite{kelly:book} and thus comes with internal tensor products, function objects etc. For convenience, we recall what some of this means in detail.
+DG categories are categories enriched in the closed symmetric monoidal category of dg $\bk$-modules.
+The category of small dg-categories is therefore endowed with the structure of a closed symmetric monoidal category \cite{kelly:book}.
+In particular, it is equipped with internal tensor products, function objects, unit, evaluation and coevaluation.
+For the purpose of $K$-theory and Grothendieck-Witt theory it will be convenient to assume the following.

+This means that they are equipped with a choice of zero object called base-point.
+All dg functors are to preserve base points, and tensor products, function objects and all other constructions pertaining to dg categories are to be understood to be performed in the pointed category.
+The functor $\A \mapsto \A_+$ from dg categories to pointed dg categories that adds a base point zero object is symmetric monoidal and doesn't change $K$-theory nor Grothendieck-Witt theory.
+So, there is no loss in assuming our dg categories to be pointed.
+To be less repetitive we may drop the adjective pointed and write ``dg category'' for what should be ``pointed dg category''.

+For the reader's convenience and to fix notation, we recall what some of this means in detail.